andresnavag93/andresnavag93/README.md

 <h2> 👋 Hi, I'm Andres Navarro!</h2>

 - Computer Engineer at Simón Bolívar University - Caracas, Venezuela
-- Three (3) years of work experience in video games and augmented reality
+- Three (3) years as a Video Games and Augmented Reality Developer using Unity 3D and Vuforia
-- +5 years of Software Development Experience
+- Software Developer with five (5) years of work experience.
-- Blockchain and NFT enthusiast
+- XR, Blockchain and NFT enthusiast

 ### 👨🏻‍💻 About me...